Dental Implants in Phoenix, AZ: Restore Your Smile

 - The crown will look and function just like a natural tooth.

-Following your dental implant procedure, we will provide you with detailed aftercare instructions to ensure proper healing and prevent complications.
+Following your procedure, we will provide you with detailed aftercare instructions to ensure proper healing and prevent complications.
 The healing process for a standard tooth replacement typically takes two to four months, during which time the titanium post fuses with your bone to serve as the new artificial root for your replacement tooth.

 Here are some of the things you can expect during your healing process: